 Being a counselor at Camp Hi-Ho is the best summer job you could ask for.
 While this is a dream job for many, please understand the amount of energy and responsibility that is needed to interact with kids for 35 hours every week.
 Being a counselor is fun, but in order to provide a safe and fun environment for our campers, our counselors must be responsible.

 Please only apply for a counselor position if you are 17 years or older (by the time camp starts).
 You have the choice of being a counselor in the following areas: Lifeguard (current certification needed by the start of camp), sports, arts & crafts, pet barn, horses, fishing, fort, and archery.
 You can also apply if you need more leadership experience and would like to become a Head Counselor.

 Counselors in Training (CIT) [Ages: 15-16]

 CITs are an invaluable part of the Camp Hi-Ho staff.
-They help run different activities at Camp, while also gaining experience working with kids.
-CITs are paid $100/week.
+They help run different activities at camp, while also gaining experience working with children.
+CITs are paid $250/week.
 This is a great program to allow this age group an opportunity to learn more about Camp and to get some on-site training to apply to be a counselor at Hi-Ho in the future.

 Volunteers [Age: 14]